danbev/learning-quantum-computing/README.md

 Measurement.
 We have learnt that measuring the state will collapse the wave function and this happens all the time to particules when they get hit by light or other interaction.
-This is why we don't see thing in superposition state in everyday life and also why it is so hard to create a quantum computer.
+This is why we don't see things in superposition state in everyday life and also why it is so hard to create a quantum computer.
 They need to isolate the particle to avoid interference with the outside environment.